gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 Akaki Akakiyeviç's coat is falling apart.

-The tailor Petrovich — a one-eyed, pockmarked man who charges more when sober and can be negotiated with when drunk — tells him: it cannot be repaired.
+The tailor Petrovich, a one-eyed, pockmarked man who charges more when sober and can be negotiated with when drunk, tells him: it cannot be repaired.
 He needs a new coat.